tmhsplb/opiddailydoc/docs/Infrastructure.md

     git push opiddaily master

-AppHarbor willl automatically deploy application OPIDaily if the push results in a successful build.
+AppHarbor willl automatically deploy application OPIDDaily if the push results in a successful build.
 After AppHarbor finishes building and deploying the code, application OPIDDaily can be viewed at

     https://opiddaily.apphb.com